susmita97/PopTickets/README.md

 Dependencies :

-npm install express --save
+npm install express --save <br />
-npm install ganache --global
+npm install ganache --global <br />

+Components/Tech Stack:

+PopTickets is implemented with HTML, MaterializeCSS, JS for the frontend, Node.js and Express for the backend, Ether.js for interacting with the Ethereum blockchain and Solidity for smart contracts.
+Remix IDE and Ganache client were used for development and testing.
+Pinata API service for connecting to the IPFS network and OpenZeppelin smart contracts which include ERC721 and it’s extension contracts used in the app.